DariusBxsci/NeuralNetworkResearch/README.md

-All of these examples are written and run through Dr.Racket
+All code is written and run through Dr.Racket